 There have been few side effects reported with the use of phosphatidylcholine supplements other than gastrointestinal upset when large doses are used.
 High doses in the form of lecithin may cause a decrease in appetite as well.

-Our laboratory produces an injectable form of PC using a highly purified source of PC.
-To order click here –phosphatidylcholine Injection.
+Our laboratory produces an injectable form of PC using a highly purified source of PC and is available on prescription.

 Our lab also produces choline capsules.
 These conatin 300mg choline as choline bitartrate which are better absorbed than many other choline forms.
-Order 300mg choline capsules here.
+Order 300mg choline capsules through the members section of this website.